This Step: Get a Drivers License

 GDL Phase Two Applicants

 After completing Phase One, you can graduate to Phase Two to earn a provisional license.
 Again, you must have completed the classroom and driving portions of drivers education and held your instruction permit for at least 6 months before taking the road test.

 C) Get Your Texas Driver's License

 Graduated Driver License

-With your provisional Class C license, you must follow these restrictions for the next 12 months:
+With your provisional Class C license, you must follow these restrictions until your 18th birthday:

 - No driving with more than 1 passenger in the vehicle under 21 years old who is not a family member

 - No driving unless you are in sight of your parent or guardian, between midnight and 5 a.m. unless you must attend or participate in a work- or school-related activity or because of a medical emergency

 - No driving while using a wireless communication device (except for emergencies)

-The state marks the license “Provisional.”
-It expires on your next birthday occurring after the issue date.
+The state marks the license “Provisional."
+It expires on your 18th birthday.
 After this, your restrictions no longer apply.
 You can either have them removed the next time you renew or apply for a duplicate license (and pay an extra fee).